russell-archer/MyFilesExplorer/README.md

 > In a commercial app you'd need to use the OAuth2 authentication flow to dynamically retrieve an OAuth access token from Dropbox for any user.
 >
-> For an example of implementing an OAuth2 authentication flow in SwiftUI see [[OAuth GitHub App).
+> For an example of implementing an OAuth2 authentication flow in SwiftUI see https://github.com/russell-archer/MyGitHub.
 > Refer to https://github.com/dropbox/SwiftyDropbox#configure-your-project for details on how to implement an OAuth authentication flow with SwiftyDropbox.

 ![](./readme-assets/Cross-platform-app4.png)